Wainwright Stampede Association

 New Buildings

-Rodeo Office and Beer Gardens built.
+Rodeo Office & Beer Gardens were built.

 More

-In 1973 even more horse barns were built.
+Even more horse barns were built.

 1976